inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    |project_name| Converter

-Before running the Batch Runner you might want to use the :ref:`save_scenario` tool to first save some scenarios on which you can let the batch runner do its work.
-This tool lets you run saved scenarios in one go.
-It lets you select scenarios or let run all scenarios in one go.
+The Batch Runner lets you load saved scenarios (:ref:`save_scenario`) and batch run them in one go.
+You can find more information about using this tool at :ref:`batch_runner`

-.. _save_scenario:
+.. _toolbar_save_scenario:

 Save current scenario
 ---------------------